In Lucca, they don´t ask for payment until you finish your coffee and ready to leave the café. Lucchese trust people

 The true beauty of the city

 Get lost.
-Inside the massive city wall, I discovered the Roman layout, the true beauty of the city, medieval alleyways and the elegant palazzi.
+Inside the massive city wall, I discovered the Roman layout, the true beauty of the city.
+Lots of medieval alleyways and the elegant palazzi.
 After walking the city with the excellent guide Gabrielle Calabrese I know even more about the mix of history and histories, about musician Giacomo Puccini, the modern Lucchese and the concern of extremely number of tourists at the same time.
 “My best advice to know this city is simply Get lost”, says Gabrielle.

 Every little town has its food speciality